microsoft/azure-openai-service-proxy/docs/docs/index.md

 The Azure OpenAI proxy service provides a `Playground-like` experience for developers to explore the Azure OpenAI chat completion using the time bound event code with different models and parameters.

 ![OpenAI Proxy Playground](media/openai_proxy_playground.png)

+## Azure AI Proxy overview

+The Azure AI Proxy consists of the following components:

+1. Self-service event management.
+Configure and manage events and resources for the events.
+1. Self-service attendee registration.
+Attendees can register for an event and receive a time bound API Key to access the AI Proxy service.
+1. The AI Proxy service.
+The AI Proxy service provides access to the Azure AI resources using a time bound API Key.
+1. The AI Playground.
+The AI Playground provides an AI `Playground` experience for developers to explore the Azure OpenAI chat completion using the time bound event code with different models and parameters.